xvik/guice-ext-annotations/README.md

 Don't forget that all abstract methods must be handled with aop: otherwise you will get abstract method call exception.

+#### Class loaders

+May be used within complex classloader hierarchies (like playframework dev mode).

+Class loader of abstract type is used to generate implementation class.
+Generated class is first checked fo existence in this class loader and, if not found, generated and attached to that class loader.
+For example, if the same class will be loaded by different class loaders, then generator will generate different implementations.
+In play dev mode this will mean that after hot reload (classloader with your abstract class replace) generator will generate new implementation for new (updated) abstract class.

+Class generation is thread safe: synchronized on abstract type to allow concurrent generation for different classes and prevent duplicate generations.

 #### Limitation

 There is only one limitation: you can't use scope annotations directly on abstract types - guice doesn't allow it.